 Danny walks up to me, bending down to my level.
 His grin is malicious.
 "Does wittle Evan need his sissy-wissy to make him feew bettew?"

-I pick up one of my math work books and chuck it straight into his dirty face.
-Danny reels back, rubbing his face as the book slides off his chin and down to the ground with a hard 'thud!'
+I pick up one of my math work-books and chuck it straight into his dirty face.
+Danny reels back, clutching his face as the book slides off his chin and down to the ground with a hard 'thud!'

 "Oooooh...!"
 Everybody caterwauled.
 A real damn shame I did not have enough textbooks to throw in everyone elses faces too.

 Danny glares daggers at me.
-His face slowly changing a fierce crimson color.
+His face slowly changing to a fierce crimson color.
 His teeth grit hard.
-His finger nails dug deep into his cheeks from the rage settling into him.
+His finger nails dig deep into his cheeks from the rage settling into him.
 He's furious that I actually had the balls to fight back.

-Grasping my aching nose, I flashed him a grin.
+Grasping my aching nose, I flash him a grin.
 Not backing down.
 Not ever after what he said.
 "You get what you give, ass-face!"

-He grabs the front of this sweater with one fist and reels the other one back into an even tighter one.
+He grabs the front of this sweater with one fist and reels his other one back into an even tighter fist.
 I'm prepared to defend myself though, and I put my arms up crossed in front of my face to at least soften the blow.
-But before he even had the chance of slicing the air with that fist, a different voice instead cuts through, and freezes everything in it's tracks like a cold spell.
+But before he even has the chance of slicing the air with that fist, a different voice instead cuts through, and freezes everything in it's tracks like a cold spell.

-Everybody stops laughing and I lower my arms to see walking up towards us, Alex Magnum.
+Everybody stops laughing and cheering and I lower my arms to see walking up towards us, Alex Magnum.
 Or as everybody else calls him--

 "Bat-boy."
 Danny spits out.
 "You wanna save fag-boy or something?
 Got a thing for him?"